Table of Contents

 Summary

-- ABX extends ABM beyond pre-sale to encompass the full customer lifecycle with unified marketing, sales, and customer success alignment
+- ABX extends ABM beyond pre-sale activities to encompass full customer lifecycle management with unified cross-functional team alignment

-What is Account Based Experience (ABX)?
+What Is Account Based Experience (ABX)?

 Why ABX Matters for B2B Organizations

-- Revenue Predictability: Integrated lifecycle approach enables more accurate forecasting and planning
+- Revenue Predictability: Integrated lifecycle approach enables more accurate forecasting and planning capabilities

-For B2B SaaS companies especially, ABX provides the foundation for predictable growth by aligning all customer-facing activities around shared data insights and coordinated experiences.
+For B2B SaaS companies especially, ABX provides the architectural foundation for predictable growth by aligning all customer-facing activities around shared data insights and coordinated experiences.

 The ABX Strategic Framework